chinatiger99/chinatiger99.github.io/index.md

 various algorithms/strategies to successfully autonomously complete the challenge.

 In the summer of 2019, I worked as a Software Engineering Intern at Toyota Connected.
 There, I primarily did full-stack work using frameworks and languages such as Elixir, Phoenix, Ember, React JS, Material-UI, and GraphQL to create and update two internal applications.
+Check out my resume for more information!